 The bit bearing guides the bit to insure proper alignment between the piston and the bit.
-The bit bearing is placed into the chuck end of the case and is located by a snap ring which is inserted into the main bore.
+The bit bearing is pressed into the chuck end of the case to provide a seal for the main air supply.
+The bit bearing is located by a snap ring which is inserted into the main bore.